rademacher-p/stats-learn/docs/source/index.rst

 This package provides a framework to explore statistical learning with a Bayesian focus.
 The objective is to create and apply prediction functions to the most common applications in machine learning: regression and classification.

-This :mod:`stats_learn` package provides a framework to explore statistical learning with a Bayesian focus.
+The :mod:`stats_learn` package provides a framework to explore statistical learning with a Bayesian focus.
 It implements a variety of
-:mod:`random.elements`, as well as :mod:`random.models` of data for supervised learning.
-The :mod:`bayes` subpackage implements similar elements/models with :func:`prior <stats_learn.bayes.elements.Base.prior>` attributes to statistically characterize parameter uncertainty and
+:mod:`random.elements <stats_learn.random.elements>` and :ref:`random elements <random.elements>`, as well as
+:mod:`random.models <stats_learn.random.models>` of data for supervised learning.
+The :mod:`bayes <stats_learn.bayes>`
+subpackage implements similar elements/models with :func:`prior <stats_learn.bayes.elements.Base.prior>` attributes to
-:func:`fit <stats_learn.bayes.elements.Base.fit>` methods to adapt posteriors.
+statistically characterize parameter uncertainty and :func:`fit <stats_learn.bayes.elements.Base.fit>` methods to adapt posteriors.

-For supervised learning, the `predictors` subpackage provides objects that use these statistical models to define inference and decision functions.
+For supervised learning, the :mod:`predictors <stats_learn.predictors>` subpackage provides objects that use these statistical models to define inference and decision functions.
 Additionally, customization enables comparison with learning objects from popular machine learning packages.
-The `predictors.torch` submodule uses `PyTorch <https://pytorch.org/>`_ (and `PyTorch Lightning <https://www.pytorchlightning.ai/>`_) to implement neural networks in the `stats_learn` API.
+The :mod:`predictors.torch` submodule uses `PyTorch <https://pytorch.org/>`_
+(and `PyTorch Lightning <https://www.pytorchlightning.ai/>`_) to implement neural networks in the `stats_learn` API.

 Also included (`results` submodule) are various functions that enable fair and reproducible evaluations, as well as